Warfields/LangExplore/acm-lisp-presentation/lug-docutils.rst

 .. note::

     LISP has hundreds if not thousands implimentations.
-Comman LISP is not implimentation its a standard, thus there are hundrends of of implimentations of Comman LISP so understand what you're messing with!
+Common LISP is not implimentation its a standard, thus there are hundrends of of implimentations of Common LISP so understand what you're messing with!

 For all examples in this presentation we used sbcl (Steel Bank Common Lisp)